 If you're raising black soldier flies BSF (an incredibly fast decomposer), then collect some of their leachate or effluent.
 This is the juice that gets discharged from the BSF castings.
 It's similar to worm tea in a way.
 A good benefit of this effluent is its powerful deterrent to pests and houseflies.

 Gradually, as your BSF population increases, other little creatures like ants, houseflies or pests will also naturally disappear.
 This brings back the balance in the natural bio system.
 You won't need to use any undesirable ant killers in this case.
 The effect is also more sustainable & longer-lasting.

+Starting small helps you to see the re-actions of the local microbes & leaves little excess food for any ants around.
+Try the onion recipe or the enzyme mix.
+It's easy to do & it works well.
 Hope this brief post has given you one or two ideas on how to keep the ants away from your compost bin.
 Share with us your great composting tips.
-Thanks for tuning in & have a great day.
+Thanks for tuning in & see you again next time.